When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 What kind of actor is the CWRU/CPH MFA Acting Program looking for?

-We are looking for committed young artists who possess a vivid imagination, a love of language, an empathy for the human experience, the firm belief in the collaborative process and the desire to develop the necessary physical and vocal skills for a successful and sustained career in the ever-evolving performing arts scene.
+We’re looking for committed young artists who possess a vivid imagination, a love of language, an empathy for the human experience, the firm belief in the collaborative process and the desire to develop the necessary physical and vocal skills for a successful and sustained career in the ever evolving performing arts scene.
 We want people who are committed to change and growth and who understand the rigor required to excel in a professional acting training program.

-Your material can be uploaded starting September 1, 2022.
-The form is found on this page.
+Your material can be uploaded starting fall, 2026 - date TBD.
+The form will be found on this page in Fall 2026.

 Do I have to use the uploading process?
 Can I send in my material in hard copy form by mail?